Evening News Anchor/Reporter

 Known to have an appetite for adventure, Stofflet has flown through a hurricane, been in the middle of an avalanche, ventured inside a developing tornado, and jumped off the 72nd story of a building in New Zealand, suspended from a thin cable.
 He has also dived with sharks & killer whales, and has put his hand in a live polar bear’s mouth.
 (Okay, the bear was tranquilized).

-In addition to President Obama and Governor Scott Walker, Stofflet has also had one-on-one interviews with dozens of celebrities, including Julia Roberts, Robin Williams, Brad Pitt, Will Ferrell, George Clooney, Will Smith, and Jodie Foster, and has also hosted several specials that aired nationally on HGTV.
+In addition to President Obama, Governor Scott Walker, and Governor Tony Evers, Stofflet has also had one-on-one interviews with dozens of celebrities, including Julia Roberts, Robin Williams, Brad Pitt, Will Ferrell, George Clooney, Will Smith, and Jodie Foster.
+He has also hosted several specials that aired nationally on HGTV.

-Stofflet serves on the board of directors of the Badger Childhood Cancer Network.
+Stofflet serves on the board of directors of the Badger Childhood Cancer Network and the Alzheimer's & Dementia Alliance of Wisconsin.
 He is actively involved in NBC 15's "Share Your Holidays" campaign for the Second Harvest Foodbank of Southern Wisconsin.
 In addition, he regularly speaks to area organizations and schools about his experiences as a broadcast journalist, and serves as an emcee for charitable organizations and events.
 In recognition of his service to community, the Janesville Noon Rotary named Stofflet a Paul Harris Fellow.